wso2/docs-choreo-dev/en/docs/remote-apps/connect-remote-applications.md

     import ballerinax/choreo as _;
     ```

-Now you have completed setting up your Ballerina project.
-It will connect to Choreo once you build and run it.
+Now you have set up your Ballerina project to connect to Choreo once you build and run it.

 ## Step 3: Build the Ballerina project